DavidePerticone/os-ev3-project/README.md

 Sometimes, 2 or more level of depth is achieved.
 A corrective state might decide to go into another corrective state.

 Finally, the calibration states are used to calibrate sensors or perform counting actions.
 The state STATE_GYRO_CAL_BUTTON is used to account for the error accumulated by the gyroscope sensor after one 360 turn.
 The state STATE_REG_LAP counts the number of laps done by the robot.
 They do not command the lower layer to perform a specific action but only perform calculations.

+The calibration of the gyroscope is of paramount importance for the correct functioning of the robot.

 ## Source code and instructions